 The blood of the tree is its sap.
 It has sustained Scott Belvedere's family for generations.
 It's the secret ingredient behind the family's intoxicating ale and bourbon, among other elixirs.
 But only when Scott inherits The Family Tree Inn, deep in the hills of Virginia, does he learn anything about his family, its symbiotic history, or the mammoth, ancient tree around which the inn is literally built.
 And after he stumbles upon the bony secrets hidden in its roots, while in the welcoming arms of the innkeeper's daughter, he realizes that not only is blood thicker than water—it's the only thing that might save him from the hideous fate of his ancestors…

-iolet Eyes, my seventh novel was released for Halloween 2013 and is available in both e-book and trade paperback from all the usual places:
+iolet Eyes, my seventh novel was released for Halloween 2013 and is available in both e-book and trade paperback from Amazon.

 Their bites are more than deadly…